Skip to Main Content

 Doctor and dentist responsibilities

-As the doctor/dentist signatory you are responsible for ensuring the PGD will provide safe and appropriate clinical treatment to a pre-defined group of individuals within agreed parameters described in the PGD.
+The doctor/dentist signatory is responsible for ensuring the PGD will provide safe and appropriate clinical treatment to a pre-defined group of individuals within agreed parameters described in the PGD.

 Pharmacist responsibilities

-As the pharmacist signatory you are responsible for ensuring the PGD will provide safe and appropriate pharmaceutical treatment to a pre-defined group of individuals within agreed parameters described in the PGD.
+The pharmacist signatory is responsible for ensuring the PGD will provide safe and appropriate pharmaceutical treatment to a pre-defined group of individuals within agreed parameters described in the PGD.

 Professional group signatory

-It is good practice for PGDs to be signed by representatives of the registered health professional group(s) intended to work under the PGD.
+It is good practice for PGDs to be signed by representatives of the registered health professional group(s) intending to work under the PGD.

 There is no restriction on how many signatories can be included on a PGD but consideration should be given to the administrative complexity of multiple signatories.
 For example, it may be advisable to have one signatory signing on behalf of multiple professional groups where more than one is included within a PGD.